Earn Benefits With the American Airlines and Hyatt Partnership

 • 100,000 Loyalty Points: Discoverist status (automatic)

-• 1M, 3M, and 5M Loyalty Points: Free night at a category 1-7 property
+• 5M Loyalty Points: Free night at a category 1-7 property

 Related: Hyatt Brand Explorer, An Easy Way To Earn Free Hyatt Nights